plaid/account-funding-tutorial/README.md

 Note that this bit of code won't function properly if you didn't enable the Dwolla integration in the Plaid dashboard [as described earlier in the tutorial setup](#enable-dwolla).

 The `createDwollaCustomer()` and `createDwollaCustomerFundingSource()` functions represent Dwolla-specific code needed to make transfers later.
 If you're interested in the details, refer to their implementations in **[server/routes/items.js](https://github.com/plaid/account-funding-tutorial/blob/main/pattern-af-tutorial/server/routes/items.js#L47)**.

+Check your console for success messages related to this code.
+If implemented correctly, you'll see the processor token, Customer URL, and Customer funding source URL all printed to the console.
+If you're running into errors, ensure you've set the `IS_PROCESSOR` variable to `true` in your **.env** file.

 ### Checkpoint 4: Parsing user name and email